Athletic Training Program

 Athletic trainers (ATs) are health care professionals who work under the direction of a supervising physician to provide services in primary care, injury and illness prevention, wellness promotion, examination and diagnosis, and therapeutic interventions for injuries and medical conditions.

-According to the U.S. Bureau of Labor Statistics, athletic training will continue to grow 17% from 2021-2031 compared to 12% for other health care practitioners and 5% for all occupations.
+According to the U.S. Bureau of Labor Statistics, athletic training will continue to grow 14% from 2022-2032 compared to 11% for other health care practitioners and 3% for all occupations.

 M.A.T.
 Information Sessions